 Preventing Teens from Smoking Will Reduce Lung Disease Rates

-In July 2017, New Jersey Governor Chris Christie signed a bill into law that bans the sale of tobacco products to anyone under age 21.
-The change, which is effective as of November 1, 2017, aims to reduce rates of lung cancer and smoking-related complications by deterring young people from taking up smoking
+In 2017, a bill was signed into law in New Jersey that bans the sale of tobacco products to anyone under age 21.
+The change is aimed at reducing rates of lung cancer and smoking-related complications by deterring young people from taking up smoking

 How early you start smoking matters